 Stop in for a glass and some nibblies (they don’t have a kitchen), and shop for bottles to take home.
 Join the GGG Wine Club for monthly drops of two bottles complete with notes and pairing suggestions for each.

-Good Good Good is also a floral shop, so you can also sign up for a floral club or a wine & floral club.
+Good Good Good is also a floral shop, so you can sign up for a floral club or a wine & floral club, too.
 Fresh floral arrangements are available in the shop and can be ordered for delivery.

 The Kitchen by Wolfgang Puck

-Two other Amway Grand Plaza restaurants are also great wine destinations: MDRD features a satisfying selection of Spanish wines to complement its modern Spanish cuisine, while Ruth’s Chris Steak House offers an extensive global wine list.
+Three other Amway Grand Plaza restaurants are also great wine destinations: the Wine Bar and Lounge at Right Bank Wine Selections offers a vast array of quality wine from various regions; MDRD features a satisfying selection of Spanish wines to complement its modern Spanish cuisine; and Ruth’s Chris Steak House boasts an extensive global wine list.

 The Littlebird